Arthur du Boulay: Cricket career

 After playing cricket in school and whilst at the Royal Military Academy, Woolwich, du Boulay played five first-class cricket matches for Kent County Cricket Club whilst serving with the Royal Engineers in 1899.
 He had some success, scoring 250 runs in eight innings, but was restricted in how frequently he could play cricket by his military career.
 He played in matches for the Royal Engineers Cricket Club between 1906 and 1912, including in a number of matches against the Royal Artillery.
 He made a number of high scores for the Engineers, including making 204, 153 and 175 during one week and scoring 402 not out in 1907 against the Royal Navy and Royal Marines at Chatham.
 He played three times for the Army cricket team against the Royal Navy as well as for a variety of other Army sides.

 Du Boulay played three more first-class matches for Gloucestershire in August 1908.
 He was a member of I Zingari and played occasionally for MCC sides; his final first-class appearance was for MCC against Nottinghamshire at Lord's in 1910.
 He scored a total of 303 first-class runs and took three wickets in his nine first-class matches.

 Family

-Du Boulay married Blanche Hornung in 1909.
+Du Boulay married Blanche Hornung (1887–1985), daughter of British planter and horse breeder Pitt Hornung, in 1909.
 They had three children.
 Their daughter Suzanne married Lord Douglas Gordon (brother of the 12th Marquess of Huntly) in 1940.
 Blanche remarried Lieutenant-General Sir Hugh Elles in 1939.
 Du Boulay's brother Hubert was killed in action in 1916 as was his brother-in-law John Hornung.
-Du Boulay and Hornung are memorialised in a stained glass window at St George's church in West Grinstead in Sussex.
+Du Boulay and Hornung are memorialised in a stained glass window at St George's Church, West Grinstead in West Sussex.
+Arthur and Hubert are also commemorated on a plaque in St Botolph's Church, Colchester, Essex.

 Two of du Boulay's nephews also played cricket; Roger du Boulay was captain of the First XI at Repton School and Hubert Webb played for Oxford University and Hampshire after World War II.